MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 21. When configuration is complete, select **Exit**.

-      > Note: At this time, synchronization of objects from your local Active Directory Domain Services (AD DS) and Azure AD begins.
+      > Note: At this time, synchronization of objects from your local Active Directory Domain Services (AD DS) and Entra ID begins.
 You should wait approximately 3-4 minutes for this process to complete.
+Or check progress in the Synchronization Service application.

 22. Close all open windows.

-#### Task 2: Verify synchronization in Azure AD
+#### Task 2: Verify synchronization in Entra ID

 1. On the taskbar, select **Microsoft Edge**.

-2. In the address bar, enter **https://admin.microsoft.com**.
+2. In the address bar, enter **https://entra.microsoft.com**.

 3. At the Sign-in prompt, enter **`admin@yourtenant.onmicrosoft.com`** and then select **Next**.